tei187/github-discord-webhook/docs/configuration.md

 It holds an array with two main keys: `registry` and `detectors`.

 - `registry`: This key maps webhook names to their corresponding class implementations.
+Keys have to be unique and should match the webhook names used in profiles.
 - `detectors`: This key contains an array of rules for detecting webhooks based on target URL.
 Each webhook has its own set of rules, which may include:
   - `domain`: An array of allowed target domains.
   - `url`: An array of allowed target URLs to match against.